 If you haven't already, be sure to set up an abandoned cart flow before following the instructions outlined in this guide.

 Add SMS Messages to Your Flow

 First, drag a time delay into your flow after your first abandoned cart email.
 This will be the “grace period” for people to open the email.
-You can make this anywhere from six hours to one day.
 In our example, we’re going to use six hours, but this is also something you can test using the steps outlined in our Guide to Creating an Abandoned Cart Flow.